UVA-MLSys/DS5110_Summer_2025/Teams/team6/README.md

 **Team 6**
 Pratham Choksi and Dae Hwang

+## Introduction
+Inferring redshift from astronomical images requires processing a large volume of data, which can strain local hardware resources.
+To address this, we explored a serverless, cloud-based inference framework using AWS Lambda and Step Functions.
+Our objective was to determine how well this architecture scales with larger datasets and whether it can deliver both speed and cost efficiency for deep learning inference at scale.
+We focused on identifying the optimal partition size, batch size, and data volume that maximize throughput while minimizing runtime and cost.
+By experimenting with various configurations, we aimed to answer a central question: how much useful processing can we achieve with limited cloud resources and budget.

 ## Problem Statement
 Inferring redshift from astronomical images is a computationally demanding task, often constrained by the limitations of local hardware.
 This project investigates a scalable, cloud-native inference pipeline leveraging AWS Lambda and Step Functions to efficiently predict redshift values across a large dataset.
 We assess performance in terms of cost, execution time, and throughput across different batch and partition sizes, and compare the results against traditional local CPU-based inference.